k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/stargate/_index.md

 ## Access REST Data API

-The Stargate REST APIs provide a RESTful way to store and interact with data inside of Cassandra that should feel familiar to developers, but unlike the document APIs, does require some additional Cassandra data modeling understanding.
-The first step to using the REST APIs is to [create a keyspace](https://stargate.io/docs/stargate/1.0/quickstart/quick_start-rest.html#_creating_schema).
+The Stargate REST APIs provide a RESTful way to store and interact with data inside of Cassandra that should feel familiar to developers.
+Unlike the document APIs, some understanding of Cassandra data modeling will be required.
+The first step is to [create a keyspace](https://stargate.io/docs/stargate/1.0/quickstart/quick_start-rest.html#_creating_schema).
 That can be done with a request to the `/v2/schemas/keyspaces` API:

 ```